nicholastay/personal-web/content/pc.md

 ### bubble

-Small, low power box I can have in the corner, and is my alternative to a RPi.

-Acer Chromebox CXI2

-- CPU: Intel Celeron 3205U
-- RAM: 4GB
-- SSD: 16GB
-- HDD(USB3): Seagate Expansion Desktop 4TB
+Same Chromebox as above, but in Melbourne.
+I keep this around to jump into my desktop back over there and more.

 Other details

 - OS: Debian 10 buster
-- In the process of migrating almost everything to the hypervisor
+- <strike>In the process of migrating almost everything to the hypervisor</strike> To build up 'maze' and transition everything across!

+---

 ## Older accessories